NamPost/chrome-api/readme.md

 `npm run dev`

+> When not using docker, please note to set the CHROME_PATH value to the chrome executable on the machine.

 ### Running in Docker

 Run the docker-compose stack to build the local image and run in a container.

+> When not running in Docker the CHROME_PATH to the executable needs to be set, eg on Windows the chrome executable could be something like: `C:/Program Files (x86)/Google/Chrome/Application/chrome.exe`

 `docker-compose up -d`